DEVMOI/KhonsuBot/README.md

-# khonsubot
+# Team Khonsu
-Team Khonsu's Community TwitchBot
+Team Khonsu's Community site and Code for the TwitchBot: Khonsubot